wayfareio/wayfare.io/startups/idea-weekend.markdown

   company: Whilst Magazine
   text: I knew I wanted to take Whilst farther, to really dive into what the magazine
     stood for and how I could create a career out of this growing passion.
-I frequently found myself on the Wayfare website, and it was during Idea Weekend that I learned how to articulate what Whilst really is and how it could change lives.
+I frequently found myself on the FLDWRK website, and it was during Idea Weekend that I learned how to articulate what Whilst really is and how it could change lives.
 That’s when I knew I wanted to be a part of a community that exists to change the world for good and create beauty in whatever life stage we are journeying through.
 The next step, then, was to continue to press into what my vision was for Whilst—how far could this concept of being present in the midst really go?
-Through sitting down and talking it out with the Wayfare coaches and other entrepreneurs, I found my dreams were bigger than I had imagined.
+Through sitting down and talking it out with the FLDWRK coaches and other entrepreneurs, I found my dreams were bigger than I had imagined.
 - first_name: Keturah
   last_name: Kennedy